-After completing his sermon on the Day of Pentecost, Peter summoned his audience to repent and be baptized “in the name of Jesus Christ.”
-But something more than a call to accept the Gospel was transpiring - he concluded his sermon on a note of fulfillment and with a foretaste of things to come.
-The apostle’s sermon began with a citation from the Book of Joel, and he finished it with a clause from the same passage, thus neatly bracketing Peter’s message.
+After completing his sermon, Peter summoned his audience to repent and be baptized “in the name of Jesus Christ.”
+However, something more than just a call to accept the Gospel was transpiring in the passage.
+He concluded his sermon on a note of fulfillment and with a foretaste of things to come.
+It began with a citation from the Book of Joel, and it finished with a clause from the same passage, thus neatly bracketing the message.

-|[Photo by Andrew Seaman on Unsplash]|
+|[Photo by Ken Cheung on Unsplash]

-- (Acts 2:37-38) - “… Repent and be baptized every one of you in the name of Jesus Christ for the remission of your sins, and you will receive the gift of the Holy Spirit.
+- (Acts 2:37-38) - “… Repent and be baptized every one of you in the name of Jesus Christ for the remission of your sins; and you will receive the gift of the Holy Spirit.
 For to you is the promise, and to your children, and to all that are afar off, even as many as the Lord our God will call to him.”